codefresh-io/docs.codefresh.io/_docs/pipelines/docker-image-metadata.md

 {:.text-secondary}
 ### Adding annotations to Built images on post-build steps
-Any step in the YAML workflow can annotate built images by using [Post-Step Operations]({{site.baseurl}}/docs/pipelines/post-step-operations/).
+Any step in the YAML workflow can annotate built images by using [post-step operations]({{site.baseurl}}/docs/pipelines/post-step-operations/).
 To annotate a built image, configure any step with:
 1. The post-step operation
 2. The `metadata` attribute